Republic of New Afrika: History

 The Black Government Conference was convened by the Malcolm X Society and the Group on Advanced Leadership (GOAL), two influential Detroit-based black organizations with broad followings.
-The attendees produced a Declaration of Independence (signed by 100 conferees out of approximately 500), a constitution, and the framework for a provisional government.
-Robert F. Williams, a human rights advocate then living in exile in China, was chosen as the first president of the provisional government; attorney Milton Henry (a student of Malcolm X's teachings) was named first vice president; and Betty Shabazz, widow of Malcolm X, served as second vice president.
+The attendees produced a Declaration of Independence, a constitution, and the framework for a provisional government.

+The RNA elected black leaders from a number of different organizations as provisional government officials.
+Robert F. Williams, then living in exile in China, was chosen as the first president of the provisional government; attorney Milton Henry (a student of Malcolm X's teachings) was named first vice president; and Betty Shabazz, widow of Malcolm X, served as second vice president.
+Imari Obadele was its first Minister of Information.
+An RNA delegation traveled to China to meet Williams in June 1968.
+Williams accepted the position and proposed diplomatic initiatives for the RNA to undertake.

 The Provisional Government of the Republic of New Afrika (PG-RNA) advocated/advocates a form of cooperative economics through the building of New Communities—named after the Ujamaa concept promoted by Tanzanian President Julius Nyerere.
 It proposed militant self-defense through the building of local people's militias and a standing army to be called the Black Legion; and the building of racially based organizations to champion the right of self-determination for people of black African descent.

 The organization was involved in numerous controversial issues.
 For example, it attempted to assist Oceanhill-Brownsville area in Brooklyn to secede from the United States during the 1968 conflict over control of public schools.
 Additionally, it was involved with shootouts at New Bethel Baptist Church in 1969 (during the one-year anniversary of the founding) and another in Jackson, Mississippi, in 1971.
 (It had announced that the capital of the Republic would be in Hinds County, Mississippi, located on a member's farm.)
 In the confrontations, law-enforcement officials were killed and injured.
-Organization members were persecuted for the crimes the members claimed was in self defense.
+Organization members were prosecuted for the crimes.
+The members claimed they acted in self defense.